gbeckers/sound/doc/recommended.rst

 even if that conversion is said to be 'lossless' or if you are saving in a higher resolution format.
 Some conversions are theoretically lossless, but even renowned audio libraries and programs have bugs, so any conversion may lead to unintended changes.
-Yes, I have seen this really happens in practice.
+I have seen this really happens in practice.

 Further, if you record audio files it is best to use a widely supported format with sufficient resolution.
 I recommend 'WAV' and integer 24-bit or even better 32-bit float LPCM encoding without compression.
 These are lossless and widely used formats, reducing the chances that software reading or writing these files have bugs that potentially change the data.
+The latter format has the advantage that data can be read very fast because your computer can directly work with 32-bit float numbers and not with 24-bit numbers, which will need more processing.

 The WAV format is normally limited to file sizes less than 4 Gb.
 Recording equipment will often generate multiple files when the 4 Gb limit is crossed.